Fitting your panel

 Positioning your infrared heating panel.

-When fitting your panel on the ceiling, infrared rays travel in an arc to about 45 degrees away from ceiling, so care should be taken not to position the heater too close to the wall, as this will cause the wall to heat up and energy will be wasted.
-Our small panels should be 50cm away from another wall and our large panel should be 150 cm away from another wall.
+When fitting your panel on the ceiling, infrared rays travel in an arc to about 45 degrees away from ceiling, so care should be taken not to position the heater too close to the wall, as this will cause the wall to overly heat up and energy will be wasted.
+Our small panels should be 60cm away from another wall and our large panel should be 150 cm away from another wall.
 Infrared rays can travel between 2 and 3 metres depending on the size of your panel.

 Infrared heaters.
 Fitting your panel.